 1.3 The Customer acknowledges that the registration and use of domain names is subject to the terms and conditions of the Relevant Naming Authority and accordingly agrees to be bound by them.
-The registration and use of UK domain names is governed by Nominet UK, the registration and use of global domain names (.com, .net, .org, etc) which are governed by ICANN is performed through IIRC in conjunction with Namecheap (Accredited Registrar) and the registration and use of .au domain names is in conjunction with GoDaddy (a registrar accredited for registration of .au domains).
+The registration and use of UK domain names is governed by Nominet UK, the registration and use of global domain names (.com, .net, .org, etc) which are governed by ICANN is performed through IIRC in conjunction with Namecheap (Accredited Registrar).
 In submitting an Order the Customer will be deemed to have read and understood the terms of the relevant registration agreement, which can be reached via the following links:

 1.4 The Customer hereby authorises IIRC to act as the administrative, technical and billing contact on all Global Domains and to perform all functions associated with these roles.
 The Customer may act as the administrative and/or technical contact providing it has submitted a written request to IIRC and where the Customer is acting as the administrative/technical contact it acknowledges that in relation to its role as administrative/technical contact it is solely responsible for its acts and omissions and the consequences thereof.
 IIRC does not allow the Customer to act as the billing contact and if the Customer wishes to act as the billing contact it will have to transfer the domain away from IIRC who can accept no further responsibility for the domain.